winstonpuckett/av-club/audio_artist/proficiency_levels.md

 ## Competencies

-- Understand the difference between time, pitch, and tone effects.
+- Describe differences beteween reverb types.
-- Demonstrate understanding of which reverb-type to choose in what situations.
+- Demonstrate understanding of when to use each reverb type.
-- Demonstrate understanding of when to use reverb
+- Demonstrate understanding of how much reverb to use.
-- Demonstrate understanding of chorus and delay.
+- Demonstrate understanding of what happens to reverb when you're far from the speaker.
-- Domenostrate how to learn more about a lesser used effect.
+- Demonstrate understanding of decay time, diffusion/dampening, hp/lp, predelay, size,

 # Mars